Why You Should Have Cat Insurance in Canada

 2. Budget your money with small monthly fees (instead of a big one)

-Secondly, cat insurance is beneficial because it allows you to budget.
+Secondly, cat insurance is beneficial because it allows you to budget effectively.

-For example, do you buy all of your groceries once per month?
+For example, do you buy all of your groceries once per year?
 Probably not.
 That would be very expensive.
-Instead, you likely spread your spending out over the course of two, three or four weeks.
+Instead, you likely spread your grocery spending out much more evenly.

-With low monthly premiums, there is no sticker shock at the veterinarian’s office.
-Cat owners put aside a little each month into their pet insurance policy to save big in case of emergencies.
+With monthly premiums, there is less sticker shock at the veterinarian’s office.
+Cat owners invest a little each month and their pet insurance policy helps with unexpected veterinary costs to protect household budgets from unexpected veterinary costs.

 3. Protect your savings account